 While made from plastic, sealants are quite strong.
 However, it is important to keep in mind that sealants are designed to be used in conjunction with good oral hygiene practices.
 You should continue to brush and floss your teeth as normal.
 Sealants only protect the surfaces they cover.
 Cavities can still develop on other tooth surfaces.
 With proper care, sealants can last for many years.
 In the event they do become damaged, they can easily be replaced.

 Sealants are commonly thought to be a treatment only for children.
 While many individuals who get sealants are kids, adults can benefit as well.
-If you are prone to cavities, particularly in the chewing surfaces of your molars, sealants can help to provide you with the additional layer of protection to keep your teeth healthy and clean.
+If you are prone to cavities, particularly on the chewing surfaces of your molars, sealants can help to provide you with an additional layer of protection to keep your teeth healthy and clean.

 Sealants can help to provide you with an additional layer of protection against the formation of tooth decay and cavities.
-For more information, and to find out if sealants are right for you, call us Beyond Dental and Implant Center today.
-We serve patients from Fort Worth TX, Dallas TX, Cockrell Hill TX, Mesquite TX, Highland Park TX, Forest Hill TX, Saginaw TX, and White Settlement TX.
+For more information, and to find out if sealants are right for you, call us at Beyond Dental and Implant Center today.
+We serve patients from Dallas TX, Plano TX, Addison TX, Garland TX, Richardson TX, Carrollton TX, and BEYOND!

 Additional Services You May Need